Single-handed is best. They didn't learn to ride a bike on a tandem.

 A sailor who has represented a country or organization other than the US at an IODA World or Continental Championship is TTE only if the sailor has altered his or her residence to the US and receives approval from the IODA Executive to compete for the US.
 (See Sec.
 9.2 of IODA Handbook).
 Such a sailor shall be deemed TTE for purposes of competing in USODA Championships to secure an invitation to sail in the USODA Team Trials but the sailor shall not be permitted to register for the Team Trials itself without having first received the approval from the IODA Executive.

-USODA has to pre-pay fees to the country hosting the World, European, North American and other championships well prior to selection of the US team in May.
+USODA has to pre-pay fees to the country hosting the World, European, North American and other championships well prior to selection of these teams.
 These outlays are substantial and cover housing, food transportation, charter boats, coach boats and other fees.
 In past years, these advance fees exceeded the annual budget of USODA.
 The ITF was established to build a capital reserve in order to enable USODA to advance these sums without disrupting its normal operations.
-All sailors participating on USODA international fleet and team racing teams are required to pay $50 into this fund.
+All sailors participating on USODA international teams are required to pay $100 into this fund.
 Donations are also welcome.

 Yes to a limited degree which depends on order of finish.